Farata/angulartypescript/chapter5/rxjs/readme.txt

-You can any of these RxJS code samples from the command line using Node.js, for example: node flatmap.js.
+After running npm install, you can any of these RxJS code samples from the command line using Node.js, for example: node flatmap.js.